Hennzau/Sprint-The-Game-Origin/README.md

 Would you like to test this MVP?
 Here's what you need to do:

--Clone this branch from our repository to your computer:
+- Clone this branch from our repository to your computer:

 ```
 git clone -b MVP-demo https://gitlab-student.centralesupelec.fr/enzo.le-van/codingweeks2-jeeth.git
 ```

--The game has been developed under Python 3.11.5, but it should be compatible with any version of Python >3.11 on both MacOS and Windows.
+- The game has been developed under Python 3.11.5, but it should be compatible with any version of Python >3.11 on both MacOS and Windows.
 Therefore, make sure you have such a version with the following command.
 If not, you can download and update your Python using the following link:

 ```
 python --version